Best Chrome Extensions for Google Classroom

 Add voice notes and vocal feedback to student documents and notes with Mote.
 Rather than editing digitally, or even physically, you can simply add audio to student work submissions for them to listen to.

-Mote is a great way to add a more personal touch to student work feedback.
-It also means a more clear explanation can be laid out quickly for students.
+Mote is a great way to provide a more personal touch to student work feedback.
+It also allows for a more clear explanation that can be laid out quickly for students.
 Mote works on Google Docs, Slides, Sheets, and Classroom, and can transcribe audio with more than 15 languages supported.

 Best Chrome Extensions: Screencastify

 If you could benefit from recording your screen, then Screencastify is the Chrome extension for you.
 This works on a computer but can also be used in app from on smartphones.
-It lets you record the screen for up to five minutes at a time, in Chrome extension form, while being saved automatically to your Google Drive.
+It lets you record the screen for up to five minutes, in Chrome extension form, while being saved automatically to your Google Drive.

-This is a great way to give students guidance on navigating a task.
-You can just record it and send that video, using a quick link, rather than having to write out an explanation.
+This is a great way to provide guidance for students navigating a task.
+You can just record it and send that video, using a quick link, rather than having to write an explanation.
 Since it's recorded, the student can refer back to it as often as needed.

 Best Chrome Extensions: Reactions

-Reactions is one of the best Chrome extensions for teachers that run remote learning instructions with Google Meet.
-This allows you to keep students muted but still get some feedback in the form of emojis.
+Reactions is one of the best Chrome extensions for teachers who run remote learning with Google Meet.
+It allows you to keep students muted but still get feedback in the form of emojis.

-You can then get some more interactivity, without slowing down instruction packing by going off topic.
+You can then get some more interactivity without slowing down instruction pacing by going off topic.
 Students can use a simple thumbs-up, for example, if you want to get them to check-in so you know they're following along.

 Best Chrome Extensions: Random Student Generator